CORONAVIRUS LATEST (April 2020)

 Unfortunately, your place can only be confirmed once your payment is received by the Course Administrator.
 Payments that are not received within 10 working days of your application will result in your name being removed from the reservation list and your place being released to other applicants.
 Please note, demand for places on this course is high, which has necessitated this approach to payment.

 We look forward to welcoming you to Manchester.

 With kind regards,

-Please book early to avoid disappointment, as the limited places do have a tendency to fill very quickly!
+For both courses, please book early to avoid disappointment as the limited places do have a tendency to fill very quickly!

 This advanced course is aimed at senior trainees, fellows (ENT, Neurosurgery, pre- and post-CCT) and Consultants, and assumes an existing level of knowledge and skill provided by the core course.
 Places are strictly limited.